-Total allowance for credit losses on loans was \$5.9 million, \$11.3 million, and \$9.8 million at December 31, 2023, 2022, and 2021, respectively.
-The decrease from December 31, 2022, was primarily related to the cumulative effect adjustment recorded as a result of the adoption of CECL, partially offset by the provision for credit losses for the year ended December 31, 2023.
-As a result of adoption of the CECL guidance, the cumulative effect adjustment recorded decreased allowance for loan losses by \$6.8 million and was largely due to the requirement of CECL to estimate losses to the assets' contractual maturities, resulting in a decrease of allowances attributable to our long-term real estate and short-term loan portfolios.
-Additional information regarding the CECL adoption is included in Note 2.
-The decrease in allowance for credit losses on loans as a percentage of nonaccrual and total nonperforming loans was due to the decrease in allowance for credit losses on loans and the increase in nonaccrual loans previously discussed.
+Total allowance for credit losses on loans was \$7.0 million, \$5.9 million, and \$11.3 million at December 31, 2024, 2023, and 2022, respectively.
+The increase from December 31, 2023, was primarily related to an increase in the general reserves for production and intermediate-term loans primarily due to growth in the portfolio, a slight decline in credit quality, and forecast of future economic conditions.
+The increases in the allowance for credit losses on loans as a percentage of nonaccrual loans and total nonperforming loans were due to the decrease in nonaccrual loans and the increase in the allowance for credit losses on loans previously discussed.
 The increase in adverse assets to capital and allowance for credit losses on loans was due to the decline in credit quality previously discussed.